pmem/llpl/README.md

 The Low Level Persistence Library offers access to persistent memory using `MemoryBlocks` allocated from a persistent Heap.

-This Java library uses the **libpmemobj** library from the Persistent Memory Development Kit (PMDK).
+This Java library uses the Persistent Memory Development Kit (PMDK).
 For more information on PMDK, please visit http://pmem.io and https://github.com/pmem/pmdk.

 ## HOW TO BUILD & RUN ##